-If found guilty you can be fined, sent to prison and banned from keeping animals for a specific period or for life.
+If found guilty you can be fined, sent to prison and banned from keeping animals for a specific period of time or for life.

 Arson is when you deliberately set fire to someone else’s property e.g. bins, buildings, cars.
 Fires are easy to start and can spread very quickly without you realising it.
 It is against the law to commit arson and anybody found guilty of this could go to prison under the Criminal Damage Act 1971.

 Antisocial behaviour is when you act without considering others.
 Examples of antisocial behaviour include: Noisy behaviour in quiet streets, dropping rubbish on the street and setting off fireworks late at night.